Kyunnilee/Kyunnilee.github.io/_news/announcement_6.md

 related_posts: false
 ---

-🔥 Our paper [Generate, but Verify: Reducing Visual Hallucination in Vision-Language Models with Retrospective Resampling](https://reverse-vlm.github.io) is accepted to NeurIPS 2025!
+✈️ I am attending [NeurIPS 2025](https://nips.cc/Conferences/2025) with our work on [Generate, but Verify: Reducing Visual Hallucination in Vision-Language Models with Retrospective Resampling](https://reverse-vlm.github.io).
+Very excited to see you all in person!